Blank Page Syndrome

-The problem is, when I face that blank piece of paper, or computer screen, my mind also goes blank.
+The problem is, when I face that blank piece of paper, or computer screen, my mind goes blank.
 Duh.
 I can stare at the screen for an hour, just meditating on whiteness.

 I know from talking to hundreds of writers, photographers and artists that I am not the only one with the Blank Page Syndrome!